swoops/mutual_julia/README.md

 a secret that proves your identity.
 Since you and your computer are the only two entities that know your secret (right?) your computer can assume it must be you and grant you access.
 Mutual authentication is when both parties prove their identities to each other.
-You should only type your password into facebook after your browser has verified you are actually sending your password to facebook.
-Verifying the website that claims to be facebook is actually facebook is done for you by your browser using some fancy cryptography.
+Your password does not prove the computer is your computer.
+I could make a computer that looks like yours and lets you in regardless of the password you type.

 This is a Xscreensaver hack (pretty picture/animation) that is intended to provide verification that no one has switched your computer for a malicious